 Cortisol is known as the stress hormone.
 This depicts why the two are strongly linked.
 “If we’re not looking at sleep and stress, we’re not really fixing insomnia,” she adds.

 When it comes to treatment, sleep hygiene is key.
 Stick to a schedule with regular sleep and wake cycles.
-Shutting off 50% of the lights in your home and hour before bed can also help.
+Shutting off 50% of the lights in your home an hour before bed can also help.

-Make sure the environment and temperature in your home is ideal.
+Make sure the environment and temperature in your home are ideal.
 You should also incorporate a nighttime routine.
 “These small changes, if people are consistent with them, can go a really long way in both initiating sleep and maintaining sleep.”

 While many people focus on treating blemishes from the outside, naturopathic medicine addresses the root cause.